Calypso Music in Trinidad & Tobago Carnival: Party Vibes, Extempore Brilliance, and Nation-Building Themes

 Party Calypsos

 Party calypsos are songs meant for parties.
 They are usually upbeat and fast.
-Recently, party calypsos have taken a back seat to political and social commentary.
-If one looks back at Calypso before the advent of Soca most of the Calypsonians developed songs for dance, the steel bands and yes, there were calypsos delving into strong political and social commentaries.
-Sparrow and Kitchener, they all delivered dance calypsos and especially Black Stalin's creativity.
-It feels like every song he delivered one could dance to even if he delivered strong social commentary.
+Recently, political and social commentary has taken precedence over party calypsos.
+If one looks back at Calypso before the advent of Soca, most of the Calypsonians developed songs for dance and the steel bands, and yes, there were Calypsos delving into strong political and social commentaries.
+Sparrow and Kitchener, they all delivered dance calypsos, especially Black Stalin's creativity.
+It feels like every song he delivered, one could dance to even if he delivered strong social commentary.
 The art seems lost with today's calypsonians.
-Havig said that one cannot ignore the sweet voice of Baron and as a result the music video we selected to highlight this category is one that features the songs of Baron and Sugar Aloes.
-If, and when we get a DJ to provide a selection of Dance Calypsos, we will feature that mix in this space.
+Having said that, one cannot ignore the sweet voice of Baron, and as a result, the music video we selected to highlight this category is one that features the songs of Baron and Sugar Aloes.
+If, and when, we get a DJ to provide a selection of Dance Calypsos, we will feature that mix in this space.

 Baron and Sugar Aloes Dance Calypsos curated by DJ Smally Golden Touch